 The at Higdon, Hardy & Zuflacht, L.L.P. have years of experience dealing with all types of issues arising from parents not abiding by the terms of their custody agreement.
 We will fight hard to assert your rights and help you obtain a favorable resolution to the matter as quickly as possible.

 Child custody agreements outline the legal rights and decision-making abilities each parent will have with regard to their children after a divorce.
 Texas and many other states prefer joint custody as long as there is no history of abuse, violence, or neglect perpetrated by one of the parents.
 This is because research has determined that children fare better overall when they have regular access to both parents after divorce.

-While most people are familiar with the terms “custody” and “visitation,” the State of Texas uses the terms “conservatorship,” “possession,” and “access” when referring to the rights parents have with their children post-divorce.
+While most people are familiar with the terms “custody” and “visitation,” uses the terms “conservatorship,” “possession,” and “access” when referring to the rights parents have with their children post-divorce.